Sinéad O'Connor: 2020s: Memoir and death of son

 O'Connor released a cover of Mahalia Jackson's "Trouble of the World" in October 2020, with proceeds from the single to benefit Black Lives Matter charities.
 O'Connor released the memoir Rememberings on 1 June 2021 to positive reviews, listed among the best books of the year on BBC Culture.
-The Irish postal service An Post released a postage stamp on 15 July 2021 bearing an image of O'Connor singing.
+The Irish postal service An Post released a postage stamp on July 15, 2021 bearing an image of O'Connor singing.

 O'Connor announced in June 2021 that the album No Veteran Dies Alone would be her last, and that she was retiring from music.
 She retracted the statement days later, describing it as "a knee-jerk reaction" to an insensitive interview, and announced that her scheduled 2022 tour would go ahead.
 O'Connor's son Shane died by suicide at the age of 17 on 7 January 2022.
-O'Connor canceled her tour and No Veteran Dies Alone was postponed indefinitely.
+O'Connor cancelled her tour and No Veteran Dies Alone was postponed indefinitely.
 According to the producer David Holmes, by the time of O'Connor's death in 2023, the album was "emotional and really personal" and was complete but for one song.

 In February 2023, O'Connor shared a version of "The Skye Boat Song", a 19th-century Scottish adaptation of a 1782 Gaelic song, which is also the theme for the fantasy drama series Outlander.
 The following month she was awarded the inaugural Choice Music Prize Classic Irish Album by the Irish broadcaster RTÉ for her 1990 album I Do Not Want What I Haven't Got.
-In September 2023, BBC Television drama series The Woman in the Wall, which focuses on the Irish Magdalene Laundries, played an unreleased O'Connor song, "The Magdalene Song".
+In September 2023, BBC Television drama series The Woman in the Wall, whose subject was the Irish Magdalene Laundries, played an unreleased O'Connor song, "The Magdalene Song".
 The song had been given to the series' producers by O'Connor shortly before her death.